oxheadalpha/teztnets/README.md

 - specify user-activated upgrades for hard-forks at a given length
 - specify the list of baker/endorser binaries to run.

-Look in any Teztnet directory's values.yaml file for reference as to how to configure your own Teztnet.
+Look in any Teztnet directory's values.yaml file in [`/networks`](/networks) for reference as to how to configure your own Teztnet.

 The [default Helm values.yaml](https://github.com/oxheadalpha/tezos-k8s/blob/master/charts/tezos/values.yaml) has details on every possible way to customize your teztnet.